How to get an appointment

 When you arrive our receptionist will check you in.
 You may see a nurse and have a blood test.
 The nurse may also:

 This can happen before or after you see the doctor.

 We allow 30 minutes for a new appointment and 20 minutes for a follow-up appointment.
 We may decide you need more or less time.

 Your appointment may not always start on time because of this.
 We aim to see you within 1 hour of your given appointment time.

 If you need a follow-up appointment we'll discuss this with you at your appointment.
 A letter will be sent to you and your GP.

-If you're experiencing a flare of your condition or need some urgent rheumatology clinical advice, please visit the DrDoctor website and select 'self-triage'.
+If you're experiencing a flare of your condition or need some urgent rheumatology clinical advice, please contact us.
 This is for existing patients only.